Close Menu

 When a Williamson County court dissolves a marriage, the judge issues a final decree of divorce, making the divorce official.
 The court likely issues other orders along with the decree, and these orders are meant to be final as well.
 The parenting plan, property settlement agreement and alimony agreement all have the effect of court orders.
 This means they must be obeyed, and a party who violates them can be held in contempt and face negative consequences.
 If your ex is violating a court order, you should talk to your attorney about ways to enforce those orders.
-If you find yourself unable to comply with a court order or feel the way things were settled at the end of your divorce is no longer working, ask your lawyer about a modification.
+If you find yourself unable to comply with a court order or feel the way things were settled at the end of your divorce is no longer working, whether it’s a change of custody, alimony, or child support, ask your lawyer about a modification.
 You might be able to modify an aspect of the divorce if you qualify.

 Modifying an order for alimony, child custody or child support requires going to court and getting approval from the judge.
 Unless both parties agree in advance on the proposed modification, the judge will have to take evidence and hold a contested hearing to decide whether a modification is appropriate or not.
-The Franklin divorce attorneys at Fort, Holloway, & Rogers, LLC, have years of experience representing clients in divorce and post-divorce modification proceedings.
-Our attorneys can help you work out an agreement with your ex to modify a court order, or we can take your case to court and fight for your interests, whether you are the party proposing or opposing the modification.
+The Franklin divorce attorneys at Fort, Holloway, & Saylor, LLC, have years of experience representing clients in divorce and post-divorce modification proceedings.
+Whether you need a Franklin, TN change of custody attorney or a Franklin, TN modification lawyer for alimony or child support changes, our attorneys can help you work out an agreement with your ex or take your case to court and fight for your interests.
 Call our office in Franklin to discuss a possible modification of a Williamson County order for alimony, child custody or child support.

 Alimony can be modified by showing a substantial and material change in circumstances that would justify a modification.
 This change in circumstances must have been unforeseeable, unanticipated, and not contemplated at the time the original alimony decision was made.
 Also, the change must significantly impact the ability of the payor to pay or the need of the payee to receive it.
 It’s important to know that alimony in Tennessee comes in different forms, and not all types of alimony can be modified.
 For instance, rehabilitative alimony or alimony in futuro can be modified by the court, but transitional alimony and alimony in solido require the agreement of the parties to modify.